bertilmuth/requirementsascode/README.md

 Translate your use cases into code with this small library (<64 kByte jar size).

-In use case theory, a use case documents a set of interactions between users and the system.
+In use case theory, a use case documents interactions between users and the system.
 In requirements as code, an interaction is a message class, plus a function that defines how the system reacts to it.
 The function can
 * consume the message,
 * return a query result, or